-(1) Additional Subsidy in Form of Grant (in lieu of interest expense)
+- (1) Additional Subsidy in Form of Grant (in lieu of interest expense) - d.
+The Zone entered into a development agreement with WRT/DK Residential, L.P. for the White Rock Trail Apartments project in 2013 in an amount up to \$4,000,000 however, developer opted to terminate the agreement in FY 2016; therefore no reimbursement will occur. - e.

-e.
 The Zone entered into a development agreement with NADG/SHOP Lakeridge LP for the development of the Lakeridge Project in an amount not to exceed \$4,500,630 with reimbursement to begin upon completion of the all requirements and the availability of funds.
+Full reimbursement was made in FY 2020.